bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/process-management-modules.rst

        return 1;
    }

-The ``Run`` method Is the main part of the module.
+The ``Run`` method is the main part of the module.
 First sets a common message that can be used in error logs or any other purpose, for consistency its highly recommended to use it as described above.

 Next step is to check if the global parameters was sent correctly.